Defence & Industry Study Course

 The DISC was born from a desire to strengthen the relationship between the military, the Australian Public Service (APS) and industries that support the Australian Defence Force (ADF).

-The course has evolved significantly over the last 50 years, in line with the ever-changing face of Defence and the requirements of our armed forces.
+The course has evolved significantly over the last 65 years, in line with the ever-changing Defence and national security environment, the impacts on business practices and governance from the move into the digital age, the increasing complexity of the capabilities needed by our armed forces, and the ever changing role of government.
 However the spirit of the course remains.

 Overall aims of the course include:

 - Improving the collective knowledge of the sector.

 - Educating industry on Defence policies, processes and systems.

 - Improving the overall capabilities of stakeholders who service the ADF.

 The course will equip industry executives with the knowledge to better engage with Defence, offer insights to effectively doing business with Defence, and facilitate business introductions and forge relationships with other defence sector participants.

 - Developing ongoing networks between Defence and industry peers.

 - Providing access to key personnel in the acquisition, sustainment and service delivery decision-making processes in both Defence and industry.